 Kuzmack’s history of the Jewish women’s movement in the United Kingdom and the United States during the late nineteenth and early twentieth centuries offers substantial information on the Jewish League for Woman’s Suffrage, founded in 1912, including a lengthy description of Montagu’s activities as the League’s Vice-President and spiritual advisor.

-to Modernity: A History of the Reform Movement In Judaism.
-New York:
+Meyer, Michael A. Response to Modernity: A History of the Reform Movement In Judaism.
+New York: Oxford University Press, 1988.

 This work critically examines the Reform movement, from its early nineteenth century origins through today.
 Impressive in both breadth of material and depth of analysis, it details Lily Montagu’s role in the creation and development of Liberal Judaism in England.
 It also mentions her work on behalf of the World Union for Progressive Judaism in establishing Liberal congregations in Australia, New Zealand, Brazil and South Africa.
 Although Meyer’s discussion of Montagu is relatively brief, it clearly establishes her significance in the history of Reform Judaism.